Why is UTA tobacco-free?

-UT Arlington takes very seriously the health and safety of its employees and students.
+UTA became a tobacco-free campus in 2011 because it takes the health and safety of its employees and students very seriously.
 Research continues to show that the use of cigarettes, smokeless tobacco, and tobacco use in general—including breathing in secondhand smoke—constitutes a significant health hazard.
 In fact, the Environmental Protection Agency has classified tobacco smoke as a Group A carcinogen since 1990.
 Additionally, a U.S. Surgeon General’s report in 2006 concluded that the health effects of secondhand smoke exposure are more pervasive than previously thought.
 The report found that “even the most sophisticated ventilation systems cannot completely eliminate secondhand smoke exposure and that only smoke-free environments afford full protection.”

 In addition to causing health-related illnesses, the use of tobacco products contributes to institutional costs in other ways, including fire damage, cleaning and maintenance costs, and costs associated with employee and student absenteeism, health care, and medical insurance.